Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ### Adventures in the Carnival

 The Carnival deals in fabricated spectacles and cheap surprises, but it disguises actual marvels of a far deadlier sort.
 Even as the Carnival's troupers astonish their visitors with amazing performances, a surreal world of outlandish beings, dangerous bargains, and deadly tricks encroaches on the festivities, threatening performers and audiences alike.
-The Carnival provides a safe place for a time, but the longer it lingers, the greater the danger grows—whether from intolerant common folk, jaded troupers, dangerous fey, or [[/5.
-Mechanics/Bestiary/Npc/Isolde (VRGR).md|Isolde]]'s tireless quest.
+The Carnival provides a safe place for a time, but the longer it lingers, the greater the danger grows—whether from intolerant common folk, jaded troupers, dangerous fey, or [[5.
+Mechanics\Bestiary\Npc\Isolde (VRGR).md|Isolde]]'s tireless quest.

 Consider the plots on the Carnival Adventures table when planning adventures in this domain.